Misti: Hazards

 Misti is Peru's most dangerous volcano and one of the most dangerous in the world, owing to its location just 12 km from Arequipa, a city of over one million residents.
-Over time the city has expanded and new and neighbouring towns such as Chiguata get within 11 km of Misti.
-About 8.6% of Peru's GDP depends on Arequipa and would be impacted by a future eruption of Misti.
+Over time the city has expanded and new towns, neighbouring towns and districts (Note: Alto Selva Alegre, Chiguata, Mariano Melgar, Miraflores and Paucarpata.) get within 8 km of the crater.
+About 8.6% of Peru's gross domestic product depends on Arequipa, making the potential economic impact of an eruption substantial.
 The city is constructed on mudflow and pyroclastic flow deposits of the volcano and all the valleys that drain Misti pass directly or indirectly through Arequipa.
 At least 220,000 people south of Misti are threatened by floods, mudflows and pyroclastic flows channelled through the ravines.